In Hot Pursuit: Publication history

 Mayfair Games first published the superhero role-playing game DC Heroes in 1985 under license from DC Comics, and published a second edition in 1989.
 In Hot Pursuit was published the following year, a 48-page softcover book with cover art by Paris Cullins, cartography by Jerry O'Malley, and interior art by the staff of DC Comics.

 Reception

+Gene Alloway reviewed In Hot Pursuit in White Wolf #26 (April/May, 1991), rating it a 3 out of 5 and stated that "This anthology has a good selection of adventures.
+Any of these would be excellent to introduce players to the game.
+It is interesting to note that each adventure is placed somewhere along the 'timeline' of the comic that features a particular hero, which adds to the play, especially if one is familiar with the books.
+If you need quick, basically fun adventures, this product is something to think about."

 In the August 1991 edition of Dragon (#172), Allen Varney called this anthology of solitaire adventures a fresh idea from Mayfair Games.
-He noted that each adventure had a different tone, "from slam-bang, super-slugfest action (starring Superman) to light comedy (the Atom) to gritty gang warfare (the Huntress) to suspense and mistrust in a deserted villain base (Manhunter)."
-He concluded "These straightforward and effective miniscenarios can fill an evening or two on their own, or an hour while you’re waiting for more players to show up."
+He noted that each adventure had a different tone, "from slam-bang, super-slugfest action (starring Superman) to light comedy (the Atom) to gritty gang warfare (the Huntress) to suspense and mistrust in a deserted villain base (Manhunter)".
+He concluded: "These straightforward and effective miniscenarios can fill an evening or two on their own, or an hour while you're waiting for more players to show up".